 If you’ve overlooked any of these SEO issues or made any of the common mistakes I’ve listed, you will be missing out on valuable traffic to your website.
 Fortunately, with a bit of time and know-how, none of them are too difficult to fix.

 In our increasingly competitive and digitized world, you cannot afford to ignore SEO or do it half-heartedly.
-So if you’re not getting the results you want, try these solutions.
-You may well find one – or more – of them is the culprit.
+So if you’re not getting the results you want, hire a local SEO agency in Mesa to provide you the right solutions.

 Matt Diggity is a search engine optimisation expert focused on affiliate marketing, client ranking, lead generation, and SEO services.
 He is the founder and CEO of Diggity Marketing, The Search Initiative, Authority Builders, LeadSpring LLC, and host of the Chiang Mai SEO Conference.